aerinng/collab/README.md

 ## Challenges Encountered
 1) We tried to contact stores to obtain their APIs for easy retrieval of promotions data, but there was no response received.
 Hence, we will store the data in our database and fetch the data from there.
 2) Authenticating with Google can be quite challenging, hence we will implement this at a later phase during Milestone 3, when most of our features are ready.
+This is currently included in Milestone 3.
 3) Some pages takes a really long loading time or requires a scroll before items can render.
 We will attempt to optimise the loading time of our screens in Milestone 3.
+Loading time is improved for Milestone 3.
 4) When searching for usernames to create a Chat Room with, user must type in the entire username in order to search for the user.
-We will attempt to implement realtime searching in Milestone 3 if time permits.
 5) Connection to Firebase while running simulator: Quota limits are hit sometimes even though database does not reflect that limit was hit.
 We are not sure why does this happen but so far it is not a big issue as it only affected us a few times.
+6) Google authentication is currently only available for iOS devices.

 ## Possible Enhancements for Milestone 3
 Target | Target Date | Status